This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 The heart of this soup lies in its authentic flavors.
 Fresh ginger and garlic infuse the broth with a warm, aromatic depth, while a drizzle of soy sauce and toasted sesame oil weave in layers of umami and a hint of nuttiness.
 Springy noodles perfectly capture these flavors and offer a satisfying chew.
-Tender baby spinach adds a fresh contrast, and the customizable heat from sriracha, paired with the crunch of green onions, makes each bowl uniquely satisfying.
-It’s a ramen recipe that doesn’t compromise on taste and proves that great meals can be achieved with a few quality ingredients and minimal effort.
+Tender baby bok choy adds a fresh contrast, and the heat from sriracha (add as much or as little as you like!), paired with the crunch of green onions, makes each bowl uniquely satisfying.
+It’s a ramen recipe that I love because it’s so simple, but doesn’t compromise on taste.
+Another recipe that proves you can achieve great meals with just a few quality ingredients and minimal effort.

-• Chicken Broth: Choose a chicken broth that has a rich, natural chicken flavor.
-A good broth should have a balanced taste and not be overly salty.
+• Chicken Broth: Choose a broth with a robust, natural chicken flavor.
+It’s the backbone of the soup, so look for one that’s well-balanced and not overly salty.

 Recipe Tips